RedisLabsModules/RLTest/README.md

 Path to valgrind suppressions (not mandatory).

 ### interactive-debugger
-runs the redis on a debugger (gdb/lldb) interactivly. debugger interactive mode is only possible on a single process and so unsupported on cluste or with slaves. it is also not possible to use valgrind on interactive debugger. interactive debugger direcly applies: --no-output-catch and --stop-on-failure. it is also implies that only one test will be run (if --inv-only was not specify), an error will be raise otherwise.
+runs the redis on a debugger (gdb/lldb) interactively. debugger interactive mode is only possible on a single process and so unsupported on cluster or with slaves. it is also not possible to use valgrind on interactive debugger. interactive debugger directly applies: --no-output-catch and --stop-on-failure. it is also implies that only one test will be run (if --inv-only was not specify), an error will be raise otherwise.

 ### debugger-args